 The DPRK is a fascinating place, generally full of peaceful people with their own unique culture and landmarks.

-Of course, the country has incredibly strict rules regarding tourists, but you are still able to visit as part of organized and authorized tour.
+Of course, the country has incredibly strict rules regarding tourists, but you are still able to visit as part of organised and authorized tour.

 Unsurprisingly, many people question how safe North Korea is to visit, but for the adventurous among you, it may be very tempting!